Genius Sports (NYSE:GENI) Releases FY 2021 Earnings Guidance

-A number of equities research analysts have commented on GENI shares.
-Oppenheimer lifted their target price on Genius Sports from $25.00 to $32.00 and gave the company an outperform rating in a research report on Friday, May 21st.
-Benchmark boosted their price objective on Genius Sports from $30.00 to $33.00 and gave the company a buy rating in a report on Friday, May 21st.
-The Goldman Sachs Group began coverage on Genius Sports in a report on Wednesday, June 2nd.
-They issued a buy rating and a $31.00 price objective on the stock.
-Finally, Needham & Company LLC began coverage on Genius Sports in a report on Monday.
-They issued a buy rating and a $28.00 price objective on the stock.
+Several equities research analysts have issued reports on the company.
+Benchmark lifted their price objective on Genius Sports from $30.00 to $33.00 and gave the stock a buy rating in a report on Friday, May 21st.
+Oppenheimer reiterated a buy rating and set a $32.00 price objective on shares of Genius Sports in a research note on Monday.
+Needham & Company LLC assumed coverage on shares of Genius Sports in a research report on Monday, June 7th.
+They issued a buy rating and a $28.00 target price for the company.
+Finally, The Goldman Sachs Group started coverage on shares of Genius Sports in a research report on Wednesday, June 2nd.
+They set a buy rating and a $31.00 price target on the stock.

 Genius Sports Limited develops and sells technology-led products and services to the sports, sports betting, and sports media industries.
 It offers technology infrastructure for the collection, integration, and distribution of live data of sports leagues, as well as online and offline education, and consultancy services; live sports data collection, oddsmaking, risk management, and player marketing services; and various online marketing and fan engagement tools for customer acquisition and retention.